skorper/data-subscriber/Downloader.md

   -p PROVIDER, --provider PROVIDER
                         Specify a provider for collection search.
 Default is POCLOUD.
   --limit LIMIT         Integer limit for number of granules to download.
 Useful in testing.
-Defaults to 2000
+Defaults to 2000 --parallel PARALLEL   Number of parallel processes to use when downloading data

 ```